darwino/darwino-documentation/UI Libraries/SMPL - Actions.md

 # Actions and action bars

-The ViewPage, as well as the DocumentForm class can gather actions and eventually display them in an action bar.
-These actions are contributed through a `contributeActionBar()` function, implemented by the form, subform, viewgrid object.
+The `ViewPage`, as well as the `DocumentForm` class, can gather actions and eventually display them in an action bar.
+These actions are contributed through a `contributeActionBar()` function, implemented within a form, subform, or a viewgrid object.

 ![](sampleactionbar.png)